Account

 The XROS 4 shipped with COREX 2.0 pods.
 Solid flavour, reliable, lasted me about a week per pod with sweet liquids.

 XROS 5 introduced COREX 3.0.
-The Hive Mesh coil structure spreads heat more evenly and the upgraded cotton wicks faster.
+The Hive Mesh coils structure spreads heat more evenly and the upgraded cotton wicks faster.
 In practice: cleaner flavour that holds up longer before dropping off, and fewer dry hits when the liquid gets low.
 I'm getting a couple of extra days per pod compared to 2.0 on the same juice.

 Screen and Display